Modelling disease burden

 Introduction

-In previous tutorials we have used mathematical models to generate trajectories of infections, but we may also be interested in measures of disease.
-That could be measures of health in the population such as mild versus severe infections, or measures important to contingency planning of services being overwhelmed such as hospitalisations.
+In previous tutorials we have used mathematical models to generate trajectories of infections, but we may also be interested in measures of disease burden.
+These measures could include:

 R